Painting

 Martin Hodgson, “A painter’s mission to heal Medellin“, The Guardian.

-7. He is a Colombian patriot
+7. He was a Colombian patriot

 Facts Fernando Botero: Fernando Botero, Ex – Voto, 1970, Museo de Antioquia.
 Medellín, Colombia.